+Let’s put this strange year past us by starting the new one off right!
 As new moms, we may not be able to stay up until midnight on New Year’s Eve to watch the ball drop, but we are serious about our New Year’s resolutions.
-Here are five #newmom resolutions for the new year—and easy tips to help you stick to those goals.
+Here are five #newmom resolutions for the new year—and helpful tips to help you stick to those goals.

 1. The Resolution: Be Present

 Spending hours scrolling mindlessly through your social media is so last year.
-Be more present with the tiny people in front of you who need you and adore you.
+Be more present with the tiny people who need you and adore you.
 Put down your phone and play peekaboo, blow raspberries, talk and coo to your baby.
-You catch all sorts of firsts and milestones, as well as lots of smiles and giggles.
+You catch all sorts of firsts and milestones, as well as smiles and giggles.

 2. The Resolution: Get Enough Sleep

-Getting enough rest (is that even a thing?) is crucial for our physical and mental health, especially when you’re a new mom.
+Getting enough rest (is that even a thing?) is crucial for physical and mental health, especially when you’re a new mom.
 But how?
 And when?
 Sleep when the baby sleeps, we’re told.
-Easy to say but tough to do with everything on our plate.
+Easy to say but tough to do.

 photo: Dennis Magati via Pexels